Late Ordovician mass extinction: Late Hirnantian anoxia

 The late Hirnantian experienced a dramatic increase in the abundance of black shales.
 Coinciding with the retreat of the Hirnantian glaciation, black shale expands out of isolated basins to become the dominant oceanic sediment at all latitudes and depths.
 The worldwide distribution of black shales in the late Hirnantian is indicative of a global anoxic event, which has been termed the Hirnantian ocean anoxic event (HOAE).
-Molybdenum, uranium, and neodymium isotope excursions found in many different regions also correspond to widespread anoxia.
+Corresponding to widespread anoxia are δ34SCAS, δ98Mo, δ238U, and εNd(t) excursions found in many different regions.
 At least in European sections, late Hirnantian anoxic waters were originally ferruginous (dominated by ferrous iron) before gradually becoming more euxinic.
 In the Yangtze Sea, located on the western margins of the South China microcontinent, the second extinction pulse occurred alongside intense euxinia which spread out from the middle of the continental shelf.
-However, some evidence suggests that the top of the water column remained well oxygenated even as the seafloor became deoxygenated.
+Mercury loading in South China during LOMEI-2 was likely related to euxinia.
+However, some evidence suggests that the top of the water column in the Ordovician oceans remained well oxygenated even as the seafloor became deoxygenated.
 On a global scale, euxinia was probably one or two orders of magnitude more prevalent than in the modern day.
 Global anoxia may have lasted more than 3 million years, persisting through the entire Rhuddanian stage of the Silurian period.
-This would make the Hirnantian-Rhuddanian anoxia one of the longest-lasting anoxic events in geologic time.
+This would make the Hirnantian–Rhuddanian anoxia one of the longest-lasting anoxic events in geologic time.

-The cause of the Hirnantian-Rhuddanian anoxic event is uncertain.
+The cause of the Hirnantian–Rhuddanian anoxic event is uncertain.
 Like most global anoxic events, an increased supply of nutrients (such as nitrates and phosphates) would encourage algal or microbial blooms that deplete oxygen levels in the seawater.
 The most likely culprits are cyanobacteria, which can use nitrogen fixation to produce usable nitrogen compounds in the absence of nitrates.
-Nitrogen isotopes during the anoxic event record high rates of denitrification, a biological process which depletes nitrates.
+Nitrogen isotopes during the anoxic event record-high rates of denitrification, a biological process which depletes nitrates.
 The Nitrogen-fixing ability of cyanobacteria would give them an edge over inflexible competitors like eukaryotic algae.
 At Anticosti Island, a uranium isotope excursion consistent with anoxia actually occurs prior to indicators of receding glaciation.
-This may suggest that the Hirnantian-Rhuddanian anoxic event (and its corresponding extinction) began during the glaciation, not after it.
+This may suggest that the Hirnantian–Rhuddanian anoxic event (and its corresponding extinction) began during the glaciation, not after it.
 Cool temperatures can lead to upwelling, cycling nutrients into productive surface waters via air and ocean cycles.
 Upwelling could instead be encouraged by increasing oceanic stratification through an input of freshwater from melting glaciers.
 This would be more reasonable if the anoxic event coincided with the end of glaciation, as supported by most other studies.
 However, oceanic models argue that marine currents would recover too quickly for freshwater disruptions to have a meaningful effect on nutrient cycles.
 Retreating glaciers could expose more land to weathering, which would be a more sustained source of phosphates flowing into the ocean.
+There is also evidence implicating volcanism as a contributor to Late Hirnantian anoxia.